davidMattWill/MAPF/code/README.txt

 To run benchmarks: python run_benchmarks.py --instance bench/(benchfolder)/(map-name).map bench/(benchfolder)/(scen).scen --solver (solverName)
   - run_benchmarks does not visualize as larger maps might cause program to freeze with the visualizer.
+  - benchmark requires the scen file and map to match, they are together in the same folders.
+  - you can call: python plot_results.py afterword and it should work fine

+  -DATA FORMAT FOR CSV FILES per row: (number of agents) (sum of cost) (Execution time) (Node Generations) (Node expansions). run_benchmarks will stop when it goes over time